Racopokemon/ImageSort/README.md

 * **Move the destination folder option to the confirmation dialog**
   * Remove the option where to place the delete-folder, I used it 0 times
   * Add the option to replace all move operations with copy operations (context sensitive, make a BUTTON for it)
+* Typing keys will select the first element starting with this letter in the list!

 ## Gallery
 * General